victorlaerte/wedeploy.com/node/electric/src/pages/tutorials/email-web/add-config-file/index.md

 Every service folder must have a `wedeploy.json` file that configures it, so let's add two files inside the sample project you just downloaded.

-1. Open the `tutorial-email-web` folder in a code editor.
+1. Open the `email-web-tutorial` folder in a code editor.
 2. Create a new file inside of the `email` folder and name it `wedeploy.json`.
 3. Inside of that file, paste this code.